WrestleMania 23: Main event matches

 The next match was Melina against Ashley in a Lumberjill Match for the WWE Women's Championship.
 The match was short, as Melina Bridge pinned Ashley to retain the title.
 After the match, the lumberjills began brawling in the ring.

-The main event was John Cena against Shawn Michaels for the WWE Championship.
-Cena made a grand entrance by driving a Ford Mustang through the streets of Detroit and smashing through a glass panel upon entering the stadium.
-After a back and forth match, the longest of the night, Cena applied the STF on Michaels, Michaels submitted and Cena retained the title.
+The main event was then current World Tag Team champions John Cena and Shawn Michaels facing each other for the WWE Championship.
+Incumbent champion Cena made a grand entrance by driving a Ford Mustang through the streets of Detroit and smashing through a glass panel upon entering the stadium.
+After a back-and-forth match, the longest of the night, Cena applied the STF on Michaels, Michaels submitted and Cena retained the title.
+Following the match, Cena embraced while holding his retained championship and offered to shake hands with Michaels, who refused and walked away.
+He soon turned back and Cena saluted him before walking back into the ring as he celebrated with pyrotechnics and confetti filling the Ford Field.

 Reception

 The event received generally positive reviews.
 Canadian Online Explorer writers Dale Plummer and Nick Tylwalk rated the entire event 8 out of 10 stars, which was the same rating as the previous year's event.
 The lowest rated match on the card was Kane versus The Great Khali with a 0.5 out of a 10 star rating, the WWE Women's Championship match between Melina and Ashley was the second lowest rated match; it was rated 2 stars.
 The "Battle of the Billionaires" match was rated an 8 out of 10 stars.
 Batista versus The Undertaker for the World Heavyweight Championship match, one of the matches from the double main event, was rated 7.5 out of 10 stars.
 The main event match for the WWE Championship was rated a 9 out of 10 stars, and the Money in the Bank ladder match received the same rating.
 The attendance was reported to be 80,103 by numerous sources, a Ford Field record.

+Some observers argued that Batista vs. Undertaker was the best match of the night and "stole the show".
+Batista himself agreed with the sentiment and expressed his belief that their match should've been the main event instead of Cena vs. Michaels.

 Aftermath

+WrestleMania 23 would be the last WrestleMania to air in 4:3 standard definition.
+Beginning in January 2008, all WWE pay-per-view events would air in 16:9 high definition.
+In addition, this would be the only WWE event to be held in Ford Field until SummerSlam which was held in August 2023.

+Raw

 John Cena and Shawn Michaels continued their feud, with Michaels betraying Cena the night after WrestleMania on Raw.
 During the second of two battle royals, Michaels eliminated himself and Cena, resulting in The Hardys winning the World Tag Team Championship.
 On the Raw before Backlash, Cena and Michaels wrestled an almost hour long non-title match, which Michaels won.